 I’ve been painting rhinos off and on and in fits and starts since 1999.
 I am obsessed with them: Their shapes and negative spaces, their wrinkles and horns, the hairy ones, the armored ones, the stoic ones rolling in mud.
 The first paintings were made because a friend needed a wedding present.
 In my process of research and study, I fell in love.

 In my paintings, I immortalize the rhino.
-In real life—outside my canvases—I donate a percentage of what I am paid for each piece of rhino art to the International Rhino Foundation (www.rhinos.org).
+In real life—outside my canvases—I donate a percentage of my proceeds from my art sales to the International Rhino Foundation.
 In addition to being an artist, I’m also a conservationist.

-Stellae Errantes debuted at the Hawaii Museum of Contemporary Art 2015.
+Stellae Errantes debuted at the EHCC: Hawaii Museum of Contemporary Art 2015.